-History of the Saratoga Race Course
+Discover the Storied History of Saratoga Race Course

-The village - then town - grew and evolved into the city of Saratoga Springs - and the waters were always the main attraction.
+The village - then town - grew and evolved into the City of Saratoga Springs - and the waters were always the main attraction.
 By the mid-1800s, the city was the summer home of many wealthy Americans and internationals, and a hotbed of both tourism and gambling.
 The American Civil War (1861-1865) was little distraction to those who sought refuge from the heat of cities like New York and Boston, and so, Saratoga Springs grew.

 On August 3, 1863, gambler, casino owner, ex-boxing champion, and future congressman John Morrissey organized Saratoga's first thoroughbred meet a month after the Battle of Gettysburg.
 At the old dirt track on Union Ave., later known as Horse Haven, Morrissey staged a four day meet.
 Over 5,000 people came to watch and wager on the eight races.